Joren-Vervoort/Summarizer/README.md

 This file is used to scrape the html file of the text of any book you want from [Project Gutenberg](https://www.gutenberg.org/).
 Because there is no consistancy in html tag usage throughout the Gutenberg website for different books, the scraping of the text itself is customized for the following book: https://www.gutenberg.org/files/103/103-h/103-h.htm .

-Ideas: A more global version could be maybe achieved by looking at the UTF-8 file instead of the html of each book.

 #### model_testing.py

 First a connection with your GoogleDrive will have to be made running the first two lines of code.